-There aren’t a lot of cities that can boast about a local extinct volcano, but Edinburgh manages to squeeze a couple of them into two miles.
+There aren’t many cities that boast an extinct volcano, but Edinburgh manages to squeeze a couple of them into two miles.
 Arthur’s Seat is visible from much of the centre since it rises out of the wide grasslands of Holyrood Park.
-If you want to visit then pop on your hiking boots, because at just over 250 metres makes for a (relatively) easy hike, and at the highest point you’ll discover unmatched views of the city skyline.
+If you want to visit, pop on your hiking boots.
+At just over 250 metres, it makes for a (relatively) easy hike and at the highest point you’ll discover matchless views of the city skyline.
 On May Day it’s traditional for young women to wash their face with the hill’s morning dew to (supposedly) make them beautiful – although we’d argue that’s a pretty bracing start to the day at any time of year, regardless of your gender.

-It’s one of the UK’s iconic tourist attractions and Edinburgh Castle is worthy of the attention.
+It’s one of the UK’s most iconic tourist attractions and Edinburgh Castle is worthy of the attention.
 Sitting boldly atop the city’s other extinct volcano, it’s a grandiose and constantly visible reminder of the settlement’s historic roots.
-Plan your visit to coincide with one of the castle’s many actor-led historical events – those old stone walls really come to life when it’s Robert the Bruce’s commander showing you around.
-Plus, if you get peckish there’s a totally traditional tea room where you can munch on homemade scones with strawberry jam and a satisfying dollop of clotted cream.
+Plan your visit to coincide with one of the castle’s many actor-led historical events – those old stone walls really come to life when they’re hosting an audience with Mary, Queen of Scots.
+Plus, if you get peckish there’s a traditional tea room where you can munch on homemade scones with strawberry jam and a satisfying dollop of clotted cream.
 Winner.

 Edinburgh is famous for a few things and whisky is most certainly one of them.
-It comes as no surprise then, that there are several ways to get your whisky whistle whet in Edinburgh and beyond (try saying that five times fast).
-If you’re into a tipple, head out on one of the city’s guided walks where you’ll visit Edinburgh’s best bars or for a more in-depth look at boozy creation processes, grab a ticket for a distillery tour around the Southern Highlands and out to the Isle of Islay.
+It comes as no surprise that there are several ways to wet your whisky whistle in Edinburgh and beyond (try saying that after a few drams).
+If you’re after a tipple, head out on one of the city’s guided walks where you’ll visit Edinburgh’s best bars or, for a more in-depth look at boozy creation processes, grab a ticket for a distillery tour around the Southern Highlands.
 Trust us – you’ll know your mashing from your malting in no time.

 The LCD Soundsystem-inspired murals that cover the rear walls of Sneaky Pete’s should clue you in that this is a club with impeccable taste.
-It’s open every night to capacity crowds of 100, but don’t let the small size fool you – with guests including Erol Alkan, The Juan Maclean and a residency by taste-making Glasgow label LuckyMe, it’s probably the finest club in town.
+It’s open every night to capacity crowds of 100, but don’t let the small size fool you – with past guests including Leon Vynehall and Auntie Flo, as well as regular takeovers by taste-makers Heaters & Rinse FM, it’s probably the finest club in town.

 The large, leafy expanse of the Meadows lies in the shadow of Edinburgh University’s central campus, so it’s not surprising to see the place swamped with sunbathing students during the summer.
 A relaxing, airy alternative to the rushing traffic and labyrinthine wynds of the Old Town, the Meadows also connects the city centre with the calmer suburbs of the Southside, home to many a deli, café and boutique.

 Café St Honoré has been around for donkeys, but still, quite rightly, comes up in conversation as one of the nicest spots for a smart bistro meal in the centre of Edinburgh.
-It used to be follow a French bent, but that got sidelined long ago in favour of locally sourced Scottish produce, cooked expertly, slavishly following the principles of Slow Food.
-If there’s a sublime, but criminally overlooked variety of rhubarb, they’ll track it down and bake it in an almond tart.
-If there’s a rumour of a place in Peebles making the best hand-squashed apple juice, they’ll put in a phone call.
-Despite the earnest attention to detail, the foodie swottiness doesn’t feel overbearing – it just makes for some outstandingly fresh ingredients, cooked in rich, warming sauces.
+It used to follow a French bent, but that got sidelined long ago in favour of locally sourced Scottish produce, cooked expertly following ‘slow food’ principles.
+‘Good, honest ingredients cooked simply’ is chief director Neil Forbe’s motto, and each day begins with a batch of sourdough bread.
+Despite the earnest attention to detail, this foodie swottiness doesn’t feel overbearing – it just makes for some outstandingly fresh meals, cooked in rich, warming sauces.

-If you arrive in Edinburgh via the Waverley train station, the first sight you’re likely to see as you exit is the imposing bulk of the Balmoral hotel.
-Topped with a clock that allegedly runs a few minutes early to help commuters catch their trains on time, it’s an old-school hotel that follows in the grandest of traditions – after you’ve stayed there once, you won’t want to fall asleep (or wake up) anywhere else.
+If you arrive in Edinburgh via the Waverley train station, the first sight you’re likely to see is the imposing bulk of the Balmoral hotel.
+Topped with a clock that allegedly runs a few minutes early to help commuters catch their trains, it’s an old-school hotel that follows in the grandest of traditions – after you’ve stayed there once, you won’t want to fall asleep (or wake up) anywhere else.
 Its Michelin-starred restaurant Number One – led by head chef Mark Donald – seals the deal.